OUTSYSTEMS MASTER SUBSCRIPTION AGREEMENT

 5. FEES AND PAYMENT TERMS

 5.1 Fees.
-Customer will pay to OutSystems, without deduction, the fees set forth in the applicable Order.
-Fees listed in an Order are exclusive of all applicable sales taxes.
-Customer will pay or reimburse OutSystems for all applicable taxes, duties, or any similar assessments imposed by applicable law incurred on the Order (except for OutSystems’ income taxes) and such taxes, duties, or any similar assessments shall be charged at the appropriate rate by OutSystems in addition to its stated fees and shall be shown separately on the relevant invoice.
+Customer will pay to OutSystems, without deduction, the Fees set forth in the applicable Order.
+Fees listed in an Order are exclusive of all applicable sales taxes, value-added tax, duties, or any similar fees imposed by applicable law.
+Customer will pay or reimburse OutSystems for all applicable taxes, duties, or any similar assessments imposed by applicable law incurred on the Order (except for OutSystems’ income taxes) and such taxes, duties, or any similar assessments shall be charged at the appropriate rate by OutSystems in addition to its stated Fees and shall be shown separately on the relevant invoice.

 5.2 Payment.
-All fees herein are payable to OutSystems, and due within the term and in accordance with the currency defined in the applicable Order.
+All Fees are payable to OutSystems and due within the number of days following the date of invoice specified in the applicable Order, except that online purchases shall be due at time of purchase, in the currency specified in the applicable Order.
 Except as otherwise stated in this Agreement, all Orders are non-cancelable and, upon payment, all payments are non-refundable.

-5.3 Overdue Payments.
+5.3 Disputes and Overdue Payments.
+In the event Customer has a reasonable, good faith basis for disputing the Fees due on the basis of OutSystems’ failure to perform its obligations under this Agreement, Customer must notify OutSystems of any such disputed Fees on or before the applicable invoice due date and may only withhold payment of that portion of the Fees for which it has a reasonable, good faith basis for dispute.
 Undisputed overdue payments shall bear interest at the lesser of 1% per month or the maximum rate allowed under applicable law.
-Customer acknowledges and accepts that the non-payment of any undisputed fees within the term defined in the applicable Order constitutes a material breach of this Agreement and that OutSystems shall have the right to: (i) upon 30 (thirty) days prior written notice, suspend Customer’s right to access or use any portion or all of the Software and/or the Professional Services until all such due and undisputed amounts and respective interests have been paid; and/or (ii) exercise its right to terminate the Agreement under Section 8 (“Term and Termination”).
+Customer acknowledges and accepts that the non-payment of any undisputed Fees within the term defined in the applicable Order constitutes a material breach of this Agreement and that OutSystems shall have the right to: (i) upon 30 (thirty) days prior written notice, suspend Customer’s right to access or use any portion or all of the Software and/or the Professional Services, and/or the provision of Support and Updates by OutSystems, until all such due and undisputed amounts and respective interests have been paid; and/or (ii) exercise its right to terminate this Agreement under Section 8 (“Term and Termination”).

 6. INTELLECTUAL PROPERTY RIGHTS, OWNERSHIP AND TITLE

 6.2 Customer’s Intellectual Property.
-OutSystems acknowledges and agrees that all Intellectual Property Rights in and to the Customer’s developed Application are owned by Customer and shall, notwithstanding the terms of this Agreement, remain vested in Customer.
-Unless otherwise expressly provided in this Agreement, OutSystems shall not acquire any proprietary right, title or interest in or to any Intellectual Property Rights in Customer’s developed Application.
-Subject to the terms and conditions of this Agreement (including the payment of all agreed fees and Expenses) Customer shall also own all Intellectual Property Rights in the Deliverables.
+All Intellectual Property Rights in and to Applications and Customer Content are owned by Customer, and shall, subject to the terms of this Agreement, remain vested in Customer.
+Unless otherwise expressly provided in this Agreement, OutSystems shall not acquire any proprietary right, title or interest in or to any Intellectual Property Rights in Applications.
+Subject to the terms and conditions of this Agreement (including the payment of all agreed Fees and Expenses) Customer shall also own all Intellectual Property Rights in the Deliverables.

 7.2 Permitted Disclosures.
-Either Party may disclose Confidential Information of the other Party either: (i) in response to a valid order by a court or other governmental or regulatory body, or (ii) as otherwise required by law, or (iii) as necessary to establish the rights of either Party under this Agreement.
+Either Party may disclose Confidential Information of the other Party: (i) in response to a valid order or request by a court or other governmental or regulatory body, (ii) as otherwise required by law, or (iii) as necessary to establish the rights of either Party under this Agreement.
 The Party seeking to disclose information will promptly give notice to the other Party and allow the other Party to object or to seek a protective order, to the extent permitted by the applicable law.

 7.3 Non-Confidential Information.
 The Parties shall not be obligated under this Section 7 (“Confidentiality”) with respect to Confidential Information that: (i) is or becomes a part of the public domain through no act or omission of the receiving Party; (ii) was in the receiving Party’s lawful possession without restriction prior to the disclosure and had not been obtained by the receiving Party either directly or indirectly from the disclosing Party; (iii) is lawfully disclosed to the receiving Party by a third party without restriction on the disclosure; or (iv) is independently developed by the receiving Party without access to the Confidential Information.

 7.4 Destruction or Return.
-Except as otherwise authorized or required in furtherance of the purposes of this Agreement, promptly upon a request by the disclosing Party, the receiving Party will destroy (and so certify it in writing) or return to the disclosing Party all Confidential Information and all documents or media containing any such Confidential Information and all copies or extracts thereof provided that the receiving Party shall be permitted to retain copies of any computer records and files containing any Confidential Information which have been created pursuant to automatic archiving and back-up procedures, or retain a back-up copy of such Confidential Information as required by law, rule, regulation or internal compliance policies, in which cases such Confidential Information shall continue to be subject to confidentiality obligations even after termination of this Agreement.
+Except as otherwise authorized or required in furtherance of the purposes of this Agreement, promptly upon a request by the disclosing Party, the receiving Party will at its option either destroy and certify destruction in writing or return to the disclosing Party all Confidential Information and all documents or media containing any such Confidential Information and all copies or extracts thereof provided that the receiving Party shall be permitted to retain copies of any computer records and files containing any Confidential Information which have been created pursuant to automatic archiving and back-up procedures, or retain a back-up copy of such Confidential Information as required by law, rule, regulation or internal compliance policies, in which cases such Confidential Information shall continue to be subject to confidentiality obligations even after termination of this Agreement.